Whether you're a freelancer or a startup, these cool co-working spaces in Singapore will get you fired up and inspired.

 Working from home in comfy PJs sounds like the ideal office situation, but it can also spell trouble when you’re trying to stay motivated and feel connected to a professional community.
-Resist the temptation to camp out at your local hipster cafe, and check into some well-equipped, more constructive digs we’ve checked out for our guide to cool co-working spaces in Singapore.
-Goodbye procrastination and hello productivity!
+Resist the temptation to camp out at your local hipster cafe, and check into some of the well-equipped, more constructive digs we’ve checked out for our guide to cool co-working spaces in Singapore.
+Goodbye procrastination and hello productivity…

 The Working Capitol

 Housed in a historic Art Deco-style building along Keong Saik Road, The Working Capitol is a beautifully appointed space – complete with calming, minimalist decor and oodles of natural light.
 The amenities are nothing short of stellar, with an in-house café, screening rooms, private phone booths, and even a beer garden for after-hours fun.
 Depending on your working needs, rates start from $150 for a Workspot.
 Also, great news for fans of the space: it’s just opened a brand new location in the heart of the CBD.
 The Robinson Road outlet is spread across eleven floors, and looks set to be as conducive a space as its original location.
 Its custom-designed areas fits all sorts of working needs, including quiet focus, recharging and collaboration.
 It’s also made to feel like a home away from home, with showers, a 20 metre lap pool, a gym as well as a cafe, restaurant and bar.

 The Working Capitol, Two locations in Keong Saik Road and Robinson Road.